INOVA-Technology/Zombie-Smack-Down/README.md

 * Everything else in todo.txt
 * Convert all camel case to underscores
 * Get rid of all that pInfo etc crap
+* Finish tests
+* Have Cli#tutorial read from CONTROLS.md

 #iOS Support!
 Guess what.
 After years of waiting, popular demand has been recognized.
 We have finally added iOS support for Ruby 1.8.6.